March 28, 20263 min read

 1. Download Whisperer

-2. Dictate for a few days to build up data
+2. Use it for a few days

-3. Open Workspace and explore the Statistics tab
+3. Check the Statistics tab

 Related articles